cjoakim/azure-cosmosdb/presentations/3_03_partitioning.md

 - Once a collection is created, the partition key attribute name **can't be changed**
 - **pk** is a good choice for a partition key attribute name
   - Gives you the flexibility, over time, to change the partitioning design.  **future-proof**
-- It is used to **horizontally distribute** your data in the database
+- It is used to **horizontally distribute** your data in CosmosDB
-- Strive for a **high-cardinality** partition key attribute **value**
+- Strive for a **high-cardinality** partition key attribute **value**.  (thousands, millions is Ok)
-- Strive to use the partition key in many of your queries, as it will be faster cost less RU
+- Strive to **use the partition key in most of your queries**, as it will be faster cost less RU
-- Query-driven design
+- Use a Query-driven design (more on this later)

 ## Logical Partitions

 - A logical partition is the set of all of the documents with a given **partition key value**
 - Each logical partition can store **up to 20GB** of data
-- 2 MB (UTF-8 length of JSON representation) document size limit
+- 2 MB (UTF-8 length of JSON representation) **document size limit**

 ## Physical Partitions

 - A physical partition will store the data for 1 or more
 - Each logical partition can store **up to 50GB** of data
+- **CosmosDB creates these for you automatically, and also moves your data as necessary**
+- You don't explicitly request a physical partition, CosmosDB manages this

 ## Implementation